Columbia Tech Center

 Student Services at CTC offers assistance with the following areas.

 *Photo ID is required to assist any student account information

 - Accept $25 Admission application fee (credit card ONLY)

-- Giving the Next Steps to attend Clark College
+- Provide enrollment steps to Clark College

 - Schedule placement testing for ALEKS Math or English "Readiness Assessment"